Nomination, Identification, and Placement Guidelines

 - If the coordinator cannot recommend a satisfactory change to the selection committee and the parent/guardian/student is still in disagreement with the decision, the dissatisfied party will be asked to make a signed written appeal that contains the following: a short statement of their disagreement and any additional information which might be useful in a review of the placement decision.

-- A selection committee meeting will be scheduled within ten school days of receiving the written appeal.
+- A selection committee meeting will be scheduled within ten school days of receiving the written appeal and the parent/guardian will receive a letter notifying the parent of the appeal decision.